Gay California Catholic teacher's firing sparks online petition

-LOS ANGELES (Reuters) - A Catholic high school teacher said he was fired for marrying his gay partner soon after same-sex matrimony was made legal in California, prompting a Web-based push to see him reinstated.
+LOS ANGELES (Reuters) - A Catholic teacher’s claim that he was fired after marrying his gay partner soon after same-sex marriage was made legal in California has prompted a Web-based push to see him reinstated.

-The petition drive in support of English instructor Ken Bencomo on the online petition platform Change.org has gathered over 9,000 signatures from his former students and people as far away as Spain since it was launched earlier this week.
+The petition drive in support of English instructor Ken Bencomo on the website of social advocacy group Change.org has gathered over 9,000 signatures from his former students and people as far away as Spain since it was launched earlier this week.

-If Bencomo sues, his attorney, Patrick McGarrigle, sees it as a potential test case of legal protections some religious institutions assert they have in hiring and firing based on principles of faith.
+If Bencomo sues, his attorney Patrick McGarrigle sees it as a potential test case of legal protections some religious institutions claim to have in hiring and firing based on principles of faith.

-Bencomo taught at the all-girls St. Lucy’s Priory High School in the Los Angeles suburb of Glendora for over 16 years, but was terminated in July, a little more than a week after marrying his longtime partner, McGarrigle said on Thursday.
+Bencomo taught at the all-girls St. Lucy’s Priory High School in the Los Angeles suburb of Glendora for over 16 years, but was terminated in July, a little more than a week after marrying his longtime partner, McGarrigle said.

 Brittany Littleton, 23, a former student at St. Lucy‘s, is leading the online petition, which asks administrators to “reverse this act of prejudice” against her former teacher and “give him his job back.”

-A Beverly Hills resident and yoga instructor, Littleton said her drive was not meant to tear down St. Lucy‘s, which she described as pushing students to be “forward thinking.”
+A Beverly Hills resident and yoga instructor, Littleton said her drive is not meant to tear down St. Lucy‘s, which she described as pushing students to be “forward thinking.”

 “It’s as much a fight for the school as it is for Mr. Bencomo, but we want them to know we do not stand by this decision and are horrified by it,” Littleton said.